 What are some basic commands every French Bulldog owner should teach their dog?

-Some basic commands every French Bulldog owner should teach their dog include sit, stay, come when called, lay down, leave it, drop it, wait, heel, speak, shake hands, roll over, and fetch.
+Every French Bulldog owner should prioritize these 12 essential commands: sit, stay, come when called, lay down, leave it, drop it, wait, heel, speak, shake hands, roll over, and fetch.
+The AKC’s 2025 Canine Good Citizen program specifically requires sit, stay, come, and down as foundational skills for well-behaved pets.

 How do I teach my French Bulldog to sit?